Cook Like Czechs

 Making potato batter for Czech bramboráky.

-STEP 4: Take a non-stick frying pan, put the lard or vegetable oil in it (1-2 Tablespoons pro pancake), and heat it up to medium heat.
-Always mix the potato batter evenly before frying, scoop one ladleful and carefully dump it into the middle of the preheated pan.
-Using a flat spoon, spread the dough into a ¼ inch (5-6 mm) thick pancake about 8 inches (20 cm) in diameter.
+STEP 4: Take a non-stick frying pan, add the lard or vegetable oil (1-2 tablespoons per pancake), and heat it over medium heat.
+Always mix the potato batter thoroughly before frying.
+Scoop one ladleful and carefully pour it into the center of the preheated pan.
+Using a flat spoon, spread the batter into a pancake about ¼ inch (5-6 mm) thick and 8 inches (20 cm) in diameter.

 Frying potato pancake on both sided in a pan.